ChrisVilches/Term-Keep/README.md

 #### Checklists

-You can also create checklists inside notes similar to how [task lists](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists) are handled in Github issues.
+You can also create checklists inside notes, similar to how [task lists](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists) are handled in Github issues.

 ```
 Today's tasks